Wang Xiang: Service under the Jin dynasty

 Wang Xiang, then already in his 80s, sought permission on a number of occasions from Emperor Wu to retire, but the emperor refused.
 Hou Shiguang (侯史光), a Palace Assistant Imperial Clerk (御史中丞), once asked Emperor Wu to dismiss Wang Xiang because Wang Xiang had been absent from imperial court sessions for a long time due to poor health.
 However, as Emperor Wu respected and favoured Wang Xiang, he ordered the Imperial Censorate (御史台; in charge of keeping track of officials' performance in office) to make an exception for Wang Xiang.
 He also allowed Wang Xiang to remain in office and continue drawing his salary, even though Wang Xiang spent most of his time at home.
 Wang Xiang died in April 268 at the age of 85 (by East Asian age reckoning) and was awarded the posthumous title "Duke Yuan" (元公).
 Hence, he was formally referred to as "Duke Yuan of Suiling".

 Family

 Wang Xiang's half-brother, Wang Lan (王覽), served as a Household Counsellor (光祿大夫) under the Jin dynasty.
-He was also a fourth-generation ancestor of the famous calligrapher Wang Xizhi.
+Lan was also the grandfather of Wang Dun and Wang Dao, and a fourth-generation ancestor of the famous calligrapher Wang Xizhi.

 Some known descendants of Wang Xiang are as follows: